zomzrovers/ObjectDetection/README.md

-# Object_Detection-using ResNet50
+# Object Detection using ResNet50

-Object detection is fundamental in computer vision, crucial for automatically locating and categorizing objects within images or video frames.
-This study explores the application of deep learning techniques, particularly utilizing the ResNet50 architecture, to enhance the precision and computational efficiency of object detection tasks.
-By employing transfer learning and optimizing ResNet50 on annotated datasets, significant improvements in detection accuracy and speed were achieved.
-Findings include detailed performance metrics such as mean Average Precision (mAP) and processing time comparisons across different object detection frameworks.
-Plots illustrate the effectiveness of the ResNet50-based model in real-world scenarios, demonstrating its potential impact on fields ranging from autonomous systems to surveillance and image retrieval.
+Object detection is a cornerstone of computer vision, enabling systems to identify and localize objects in images or videos.
+This project explores an efficient approach to object detection using the **ResNet50** architecture, leveraging deep learning and transfer learning techniques.

+## Overview

+This project aims to:
+- Employ the ResNet50 convolutional neural network for object detection.
+- Utilize transfer learning to adapt the model to custom or benchmark object detection datasets.
+- Evaluate model performance based on **mean Average Precision (mAP)** and **inference speed**.
+- Compare ResNet50-based detection results with other common frameworks.

+ResNet50 is used as a feature extractor integrated into an object detection pipeline (e.g., using Faster R-CNN or a custom head), offering a strong trade-off between accuracy and speed.

+---

+##  Features

+-  **Transfer Learning** using pretrained ResNet50
+-  **Evaluation metrics**: mAP, precision, recall
+-  Visualized **bounding boxes** on detection results
+-  **Optimized** for fast training and inference
+-  Easily extendable to different datasets